Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-23: Database Error Handling System Implementation

+Today we implemented a comprehensive error handling system for database operations:

+1. **Analysis Phase**:
+   - Examined the current state of error handling in database operations
+   - Identified areas where error handling was inconsistent or missing
+   - Analyzed the types of errors that can occur during database operations
+   - Researched best practices for database error handling and retry mechanisms

+2. **Design Phase**:
+   - Designed a hierarchical error classification system
+   - Created a retry mechanism with exponential backoff
+   - Designed a database service wrapper with enhanced error handling
+   - Planned the integration with the existing database service

+3. **Implementation Phase**:
+   - Created a database error hierarchy with specific error types
+   - Implemented a database error handler for classifying and handling errors
+   - Created a retry mechanism for transient database errors
+   - Implemented a database service wrapper with enhanced error handling
+   - Updated the DBService to use the new error handling system
+   - Created comprehensive documentation for the error handling system

+4. **Testing Phase**:
+   - Verified that errors are properly classified and handled
+   - Tested the retry mechanism with different configurations
+   - Ensured transaction rollbacks work correctly
+   - Fixed any issues found during testing

+This implementation provides several benefits:

+- Improved reliability through retry mechanisms for transient errors
+- Better error classification with specific error types for different database issues
+- Enhanced debugging with detailed error messages and context information
+- Transaction support with proper error handling and rollback on failure
+- Configurable retry parameters for different operations

+These changes significantly improve the robustness of our database operations, making the application more reliable and resilient to errors.

 ## 2025-06-22: Database Migration System Implementation

 Today we implemented a robust database migration system to address critical database reliability issues: